AI Prompting in 2026: A Crash Course

 Now expand each heading into 3-5 bullets.
 Telegraphic style, not prose.

-Only now does the lead ask for the full draft.
-The whole process takes about thirty minutes.
+Only now does the lead ask for the full draft — and then keeps grading and re-iterating on the draft itself until the score plateaus around 9.5 or higher.
+The whole process takes about forty-five minutes.
 The output reads like the lead wrote it, because every load-bearing decision was the lead's.
-That is the loop.
+The extra thirty-five minutes over "write me a post" is what makes the difference between a draft no one finishes reading and a draft that lands.

 The loop is domain-agnostic.
 It works the same way for: planning a trip, structuring a sales pitch, picking a college major, naming a product, writing a wedding toast, deciding on a renovation, choosing a charity to support.
-The shape stays constant: load context, demand options, give explicit feedback, demand new options, iterate, then expand.
-If you find yourself accepting the AI's first answer, you have skipped the loop.
+The shape stays constant: load context, demand options, give explicit feedback, demand new options, iterate, expand — and then grade and re-iterate until the score plateaus.
+If you find yourself accepting the AI's first answer, or stopping the moment something looks "good enough," you have skipped the loop.
 Whatever you are working on, it deserves the loop.

 A short table of where the loop fits across daily life: